Events

 Quarterly Meetings of the NCGS

-The 2024 quarterly meetings will be:
+The next 2026 quarterly meeting will be:

 Patches